Conditional Power Calculator

 The fourth box in the calculator calculates the Bayesian predictive power.
 Proschan, Lan and Wittes (2006) recommend a prior with a mean consistent with the alternate hypothesis and a standard deviation chosen to weight the alternate hypothesis appropriately as compared to the empirical data.
 This mixes the empirical effect with the hypothesized effect.
 For a weight of 20% on the hypothesized effect we have a predictive power 63.21%.
 The choice of a weight inversely proportional to the information fraction is interesting as that emphasizes the empirical data as we get closer to the end of the study.
 Under this weight the predictive power is 72.85%.

 The other two calculator tabs are similar.
 For the survival calculator, the calculator computes an approximate interim test statistic based on the interim number of events and the hazard ratio.
 The user could compute their Z-statistic based on the log rank U statistic divided by it’s standard error and enter that in the third cell of the interim results box instead of going with the calculator’s estimate.
 For the survival calculator invert the hazard ratio when necessary in order to provide a hazard ratio greater than 1.0.
 In the normal calculator set the group with the larger mean as ARM A.

 For details on the calculations see the following attachment.

 Edit the blue cells in the spreadsheet and enter your data and the calculations in the bottom box of the spreadsheet will refresh.
-If you appreciate our efforts and would like to make a voluntary contribution of any amount to help us maintain and improve this site please do so at this link.

 Contours of constant LP Norms.